Gourd: Research

 Scientists in India have been working on crossbreeding six members of the Momordica (bitter gourd) genus found in India to reduce the unpleasant taste while retaining the nutritional and medicinal values of the plants.
 These include Teasle gourd (Momordica dioica), Spine gourd (Momordica subangulata), Sweet gourd (Momordica cochinchinensis), balsam apple (Momordica balsamina) and Momordica sahyadrica.

 Uses

-Cultures from arid regions often associated gourds with water, and they appear in many creation myths.
-Since the beginning of their history, they have had a multitude of uses, including food, kitchen tools, toys, musical instruments and decoration.
-Today, gourds are commonly used for a wide variety of crafts, including jewelry, furniture, dishes, utensils and a wide variety of decorations using carving, burning and other techniques.
+Cultures from arid regions often associate gourds with water, and they appear in many creation myths.
+Since before human written history, they have had a multitude of uses including food storage, cooking tools, toys, musical instruments and decoration.
+Today, gourds are commonly used for a wide variety of crafts, including jewelry, furniture, dishes, utensils and a wide variety of decorations using carving, burning and other techniques such as lamps and containers for storing objects.

-Gourds are also used in instruments.
-For example, the Balafon, a West-African percussion instrument, is a xylophone that has gourds attached to the bottom of each note for resonance.
+Just one example of a musical instrument is the West African Balafon, a xylophone that has gourds attached to the bottom of each note for resonance.

+Folklore

+Gourds have maintained a prominent role in the mythology of numerous cultures.
+In regard to Christianity, several artists such as Frans Floris and Carlo Crivelli have depicted the gourd as a symbol of the Resurrection of Christ, juxtaposed with the Fruit of Good and Evil that was consumed by Adam and Eve.
+In the Old Testament of the Christian Bible, a gourd tree was used to shield Jonah from intense weather conditions while he was surveying Nineveh.
+This terminology is contested by the New King James Version, which simply uses the term plant.
+In Catholicism, the calabash and rod that pilgrims on the Camino de Santiago adorn have become synonymous with the image of Raphael (archangel).

+The gourd also makes frequent appearances in Chinese mythology.
+The Chinese god of longevity Shouxing is often depicted carrying a staff with a gourd attached to its end.
+Li Tieguai, one of the Eight Immortals is also often depicted with a bottle gourd that contains a special medicine that he uses to aid the sick, poor, or needy.
+These depictions denote the fruit's significance as a symbol of longevity and the power of medicine within Chinese culture.